 Should I get my amplifier, pedal, or synthesizer repaired?

 Sometimes things break and other times they just need a little TLC.
 Often a piece of equipment may only need one part replaced or a few solder joints reflowed to get back to working order.
 When you repair a piece of gear you not only save it from the landfill, but you get the comfort of knowing your favorite amp or synthesizer has been thoroughly inspected by a technician who wants it to function properly for years to come.
-If you score something cool at a yard sale or flea market, it's usually a good idea to get it checked out before regularly putting it into regular use.
+If you score something cool at a yard sale or flea market, it's usually a good idea to get it checked out before putting it into regular use.

-We offer repair services for guitar pedals, tube amplifiers, and various other musical electronics.
+We offer repair services for guitar pedals, tube amplifiers, synthesizers, and various other musical electronics.
 Whether it's cleaning a dirty control on a distortion pedal or replacing capacitors in an old tube amp, we'll treat your gear with the care and attention it deserves and bring it back to life quickly.

 Tube Guitar Amp Repair